 Mauritius: Types of Company

 A company incorporated outside Mauritius can register itself in Mauritius and will then be treated for most purposes as a Mauritius-incorporated company.
 Under the old legislation its status was properly that of a branch, but the new Companies Act provides for continuation under Mauritian law.
-The following documents need to be provided to the Registrar:
+The following documents must be provided to the Registrar:

 - Notarised Certificate of Incorporation and Constitution (Memorandum and Articles of Incorporation);